Stellar (payment network): Usage

 In 2015, it was announced that Stellar was releasing an integration into Vumi, the open-sourced messaging platform of the Praekelt Foundation in South Africa.
 Vumi uses cellphone talk time as currency using the Stellar protocol.
 Stellar partnered with cloud-based banking software company Oradian in April 2015 to integrate Stellar into Oradian's banking platform to add microfinance institutions (MFIs) in Nigeria.

-Deloitte announced its integration with Stellar in 2016 to build a cross-border payments application, Deloitte Digital Bank.
 In December 2016, it was announced that Stellar's payment network had expanded to include Coins.ph, a mobile payments startup in the Philippines, ICICI Bank in India, African mobile payments firm Flutterwave, and French remittances company Tempo Money Transfer.

 In October 2017, Stellar partnered with IBM and KlickEx to facilitate cross-border transactions in the South Pacific region.
 The cross-border payment system developed by IBM includes partnerships with banks in the area.
 The Lumens digital currency was ranked 13th in market capitalization at the time of the IBM partnership.

-In December 2017, TechCrunch announced Stellar's partnership with SureRemit, a Nigerian-based non-cash remittances platform.
+In December 2017, TechCrunch announced Stellar's partnership with SureRemit, a Nigerian-based remittances platform.

-On January 6, 2021, the Ministry of Digital Transformation of Ukraine announced cooperation and partnership with Stellar in development of Ukraine digital infrastructure, after which Stellar value increased by 40%.

-Ecosystem

-Stellar has an active community ecosystem and supports projects that utilize the Stellar Network with the Stellar Community Fund.